hpnog/javaDependenceGraph/README.md

 * Syntactic checks of the given code(Error reporting through the GUI);
 * Semantic checks of the given code(Error reporting through the GUI);
 * Generation of a Program Dependence Graph(Control Flow edges and Data Dependecy edges) for the entire file provided;
-* Exporting the generated graph into a dotfile format.
+* Exporting the generated graph into a dot file format.

 ## Syntactic Analysis